natlaxmat/web/README.md

 ## 🕵️‍♀️ **Interception and modification of traffic** ##

 _Intercepting and modifying traffic is essential in testing to analyze how an application communicates with the server.
 It helps identify issues with requests, responses, headers, and data handling.
-This technique is also useful for simulating edge cases or testing error handling without changing the backend_
+This technique is also useful for simulating edge cases or testing error handling without changing the backend._

-_During my QA practice, I used tools like Charles Proxy to inspect and modify HTTP requests and responses_
+_During my QA practice, I used tools like Charles Proxy to inspect and modify HTTP requests and responses:_

 [Breakpoints proxy](https://github.com/natlaxmat/web/blob/main/1.Breakpoints_web.mp4) for [the Task 1](https://github.com/natlaxmat/web/blob/main/Task_1.txt)